typescriptlibs/typescriptlibs.github.io/CONDUCT.md

 We encourage all projects to resolve issues on their own whenever possible.
 This builds a broader and deeper understanding and ultimately a healthier interaction.
-In the event that an issue cannot be resolved locally, please feel free to report your concerns by contacting conduct@typescriptlibs.org.
+In the event that an issue cannot be resolved locally, please feel free to report your concerns by contacting conduct@typescriptlibs.eu.

 In your report please include: